Thinking About a Name Change?

 - Running off inventory of all brand supporting collateral material

-Measuring Success: The simple response to this subject is the return on investment (ROI).
+The simple response to this subject is the return on investment (ROI).
 We knew what our costs for the name change were.
-A careful tracking of new business over the ensuing thirty-six months would allow us to measure our success and track the ROI.
+Careful tracking of new business over the ensuing thirty-six months would allow us to measure our success and track the ROI.
 Our definition of success was growth in the business segments we have targeted.
 Beyond that, we became more sensitive to listening to the market and our prospects.

 Picking a Name: We wanted a name that: